-On Windows, libraries are separated with a semi colon (;) and on Linux, with a colon (:).
+- On Windows, libraries are separated with a semi colon (;) and on Linux, with a colon (:). - Check your IXN Server installation for exact versions of third-party libraries provided because they may differ from ones mentioned in this documentation.

 Kafka Capture Point - Topic Partitioning